The first Isle of Wight Biogas Plant was in the news back in 2014 when the Black Dog biogas plant was commissioned.

-A biogas plant on the Isle of Wight will fuel a wind blade manufacturing factory
+1. A biogas plant on the Isle of Wight fuels a wind turbine blade manufacturing factory

-Vestas, a wind blade manufacturing facility, will get renewable electricity from Black Dog Biogas, the owner and operator of an anaerobic digestion (AD) plant in Newport on the Isle of Wight.
+Vestas, a wind blade manufacturing facility, has been announced as the buyer of the renewable electricity from Black Dog Biogas, the owner and operator of an anaerobic digestion (AD) plant in Newport on the Isle of Wight.

 Black Dog Biogas uses AD to generate renewable energy by converting organic matter like maize and grass into biogas and biofertilizer.
 Black Dog generates renewable heat and electricity using biogas as a fuel in two combined heat and power units.
 The nutrient-dense biofertiliser is applied to arable farmland on the Isle of Wight, assisting in the growth of additional crops for the Black Dog facility while also supporting sustainable farming methods.